junxit/us-congress-bills-116/bill.md

 >         - **(II)** based on that data, submit to each Federal agency a report that will facilitate the energy and water management, energy-related investment practices, and environmental stewardship of the agency in support of Federal goals under this Act and under other provisions of law (including regulations);
 >       - **(iv)**
 >         - **(I)** establish new Federal building energy efficiency standards; and
->         - **(II)** in consultation with the Administrator of the General Services Administration, acting through the head of the Office of High-Performance Green Buildings, implement new Federal building sustainable design principles for new Federal facilities;
+>         - **(II)** in consultation with the Administrator of the General Services Administration, acting through the head of the Office of High-Performance Green Buildings, implement new establish and implement Federal building sustainable design principles for new Federal facilities;
 >       - **(v)** manage the implementation of Federal building energy efficiency standards and sustainable design principles established under section 305 of the Energy Conservation and Production Act (42 U.S.C.
 6834); and
->       - **(vi)** designate products for categories not covered under the Energy Star program established under section 324A of the Energy Policy and Conservation Act (42 U.S.C.
+>       - **(vi)** designate products that meet the highest energy conservation standards for categories not covered under the Energy Star program established under section 324A of the Energy Policy and Conservation Act (42 U.S.C.
 6294a).
 >     - **(C)** *Federal policy coordination* Under the Program, the Federal Director shall—
 >       - **(i)** develop and implement accredited training consistent with existing Federal programs and activities—
 >         - **(I)** relating to energy and water use, management, and resilience in Federal buildings, energy-related investment practices, and environmental stewardship; and